Over the years, I've had the good fortune to play in a number

 Forgotten Space

-plays a variety of music from Originals to Rock
+played a variety of music from Originals to Rock

 and Roll and Blues standards, in a variety of formats from a 3 piece acoustic